-We designed the pier, access structures and landscaping to be sensitive to its surroundings.
+We designed the pier, access structures and landscaping to be sensitive to their surroundings.
 The brief identified the need for a simple and elegant solution to avoid competing for attention with its larger iconic neighbours.

 Our integrated architecture and engineering team took into consideration all of the technical requirements of the brief including passenger access and circulation, customer experience, marine environment and location, without compromising on the elegance of the design.